 The Greathouse Wetlands consist of two hydrologically connected cells that total 1.14 acres.
-These man-made wetlands were constructed in 2002 and a variety of aquatic plants were purchased from nurseries and installed.
+These man-made wetlands were constructed in 2002 and a variety of aquatic plants were purchased from Envirotech Consultants Inc. in Somerset, Ohio and installed.
 There are two water-control structures- one between the upper and lower cells and one at the lower cell's outflow to West Creek, a tributary of the Cuyahoga River.
 In addition, a working wetland with a water-control structure at its outflow was created above the Greathouse Wetlands as part of the stormwater management for the Watershed Stewardship Center and discharges into the upper cell.
-An extensive infestation of hydrilla was found in the upper cell in 2011, with the lower cell yielding only a few clusters of the plant.
+An extensive infestation of hydrilla was found in the upper cell in 2011, while the lower cell had only a few clusters.